PPML/preventive_services/doc/readme.md

 This is the SQL code used to identify recipients of breast cancer screenings.
 The Redivis project containing the code for all 10 preventive services studied can be viewed [here](https://redivis.com/workflows/h2b9-03vhykvre) once a Redivis account has been made.

-### Step 1: Breast cancer screenings and date of screen
+### Step 1: Breast cancer screening and date of screen
 Select distinct enrollees and their screening dates from the inpatient and outpatient claims data files, using the CPT and HCPCS codes denoting preventive breast cancer screening (codes listed [here](https://github.com/PPML/preventive_services/blob/main/doc/breastcancer_codes.xlsx)).
 ```
 SELECT